I have a long-standing theory.

 Evans was told that, in an environment where a contractor allegedly left a noose-that-isn’t-a-noose-but-we-call-it-a-noose-and-by-the-way-doesn’t-symbolize-racial-hatred for Evans to find, that she was the problem… all for wearing her natural hair.

-Stakes are high for blacks in this economy.
-Unemployment for blacks, right now, is in the double digits.
+Stakes are high for black people in this economy.
+Unemployment for black people, right now, is in the double digits.
 We watched many of our loved ones lose their houses.
 Hell, many of us have loved ones living with us until they get on their feet.
 Entire households are anchored solely on us remaining employed in our “good jobs.”

 And, in the midst of it all, we may desperately want to work out.
 But, if we never learn how to care for our hair while working out, or if we don’t have the time to straighten/re-straighten our hair as frequently as we need… the choice becomes clear: skip the workouts and keep my job; or workout anyway, let my hair suffer, and potentially face office harassment because of it.